FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 Preferably, Kubernetes clusters are deployed with multiple controller nodes, which is called a high-availability cluster.
 This allows for redundancy, and makes the cluster more resilient to failures.
-Worker nodes are usually deployed with multiple nodes too, to allow for horizontal scaling.
-In case of a worker node failure, the master node will automatically reschedule the failed pods on a healthy node.
+Worker nodes are usually deployed as multiple nodes too, to allow for horizontal scaling.
+In case of a worker node failure, the master node will automatically reschedule the now also failed workloads onto a healthy worker node.

 === Kubernetes Platforms